 M O N D A Y, 2 6 J U N E

-Woke feeling utterly miserably about the exam.
+Woke feeling utterly miserable about the exam.
 Revised Virgil and Caesar - I didn’t finish Caesar.

 Mummy was very worried because it began to rain and she was going to Wimbledon.

-At home us two saw Wimbledon on TV - Mrs Reid came round and watched too.
-Ma came back; not a drop of rain all day!
+At home us two saw Wimbledon on TV.
+Ma came back; not a drop of rain all day.
 She saw some fab matches, the most exciting one was Santana, who was beaten.
-It's the first time a no. 1 seed has been beaten in the first round.
-It’s such a pity though because he’s so sweet, we saw an interview with him afterwards.
-He has a Spanish accent and sticking-out teeth.
+It's the first time a No. 1 seed has been beaten in the first round, but it’s such a pity because he’s so sweet.
+We saw an interview with him afterwards and he has a Spanish accent and sticking-out teeth.

 Francoise Dorléac was killed this evening in a car-crash.
 She’d just been to see her sister Catherine Deneuve in St Tropez and was driving to Nice airport when her car went off the road and burst into flames.
 She was burnt alive, at 25.
 It took two hours to recover her body and you couldn’t recognise her - they only knew it was her because of her driving licence.
-I wonder if their film [Les Demoiselles de Rochefort] will be shown now?
+I wonder if their new film will be shown now?